thai321/pig-game/README.md

 Update rules:

-_ A player losses his entire score when he rolls two 6 in a row.
+- A player losses his entire score when he rolls two 6 in a row.
 After that , it's the next player's turn
+- Add an input field "Final Score", so the players can set or change their winning score during the game.